whatsapp

 3 Bonus Tips to Speed Up Your Browsing Experience

 Do you know you can save over 10 minutes in a week if you just use a Web address for a search?
 You might ask how?
-Well, when you search directly through a URL, you will save 10-15 seconds, and if you search like that approximately ten times a day, you will save up to 100 seconds per day.
-Thus, save your 10 minutes just by searching and reaching the website.
-To ensure you save more time, here are some bonus tips to speed up your browsing experience.
+Well, when you search directly through a URL, you will save 10-15 seconds, and if you search like that approximately ten times a day, you will save up to 100 seconds per day

 1. Bookmark Your Favorite Sites: If you visit certain websites very often, then you don’t need to type the URL or search for them.
 You can use the bookmark to save these sites and just click on them whenever you want to browse them.